Ryan Finnie

-Ryan Finnie (born 19 February 1995) is a Scottish professional footballer who plays for Spartans.
+Ryan Finnie (born 19 February 1995) is a Scottish professional footballer who used to play for Spartans.

 Finnie has previously played for Hamilton Academical, Dumbarton, Rangers, Partick Thistle, Annan Athletic, Alloa Athletic, Clyde, Grange Thistle, IFK Östersund, Edinburgh City, Caledonian Braves, IFK Mora, Queen's Park, Berwick Rangers, and Cowdenbeath.

 Club career

 Born in Law, South Lanarkshire Finnie moved on loan from Hamilton Academical to Dumbarton in January 2012.
 He left Hamilton in January 2014, and in March of the same year signed for Rangers on a short-term deal.
 He signed for Partick Thistle in January 2015, and was released by them at the end of the season.

 Finnie then spent the summer of 2015 playing as a trialist for a number of different clubs, including Brechin City and Dunfermline Athletic.
 He eventually signed for Scottish League Two side Annan Athletic in September 2015, making his debut against Arbroath and scoring his only goal for the side in December 2015 against Montrose.

 Finnie left Galabank in February 2016, signing for Scottish Championship side Alloa Athletic shortly after.
 Following Alloa's relegation from the Scottish Championship Finnie was released by the club, after which he subsequently re-signed for Annan.
 Finnie left Annan on 7 January 2017, and on 13 January 2017, joined fellow Scottish League Two side Clyde until the end of the 2016–17 season.
 Finnie was released by the club following the end of his contract.

 After leaving Clyde, Finnie moved to Australia in June 2017, signing for Brisbane Premier League club Grange Thistle on 9 June 2017.

 After a spell with Swedish club IFK Östersund, he signed for Edinburgh City in October 2018.

 In January 2019 he was playing for Edusport.
 Finnie went back to Sweden to sign for IFK Mora in August 2019.
 Finnie returned to Scotland in November and signed for Queen's Park.